Free Newsletter

 • Food allergy, e.g. to milk, wheat gluten, soy, corn, beef

-Acute diarrhea is common.
+Acute diarrhea in dogs is common.
 It has a fairly sudden onset and lasts a week or less.
-The most common causes of acute diarrhea include dietary diarrhea (see box), viral infections, and intestinal worms.
-An abrupt diet change can give a dog the runs, as can dairy products, since many dogs are lactose intolerant.
+The most common causes of acute diarrhea include dietary issues (see box), viral infections, and intestinal parasites.
+An abrupt diet change can give a dog the runs as can dairy products, since many dogs are lactose intolerant.
 A stressful event can also trigger diarrhea.

-Diarrhea is considered chronic if it persists for 3 weeks or longer despite treatment, or recurs repeatedly over time.
-Chronic diarrhea can be associated with certain parasites, food allergies, inflammatory bowel disease, pancreatic disorders, and systemic conditions such as liver problems, lead poisoning and cancer.
+Diarrhea is considered chronic if it persists for three weeks or longer despite treatment or recurs repeatedly over time.
+Chronic diarrhea can be associated with certain parasites, food allergies, inflammatory bowel disease, pancreatic disorders, and systemic conditions such as liver problems, lead poisoning, and cancer.

 Diarrhea that originates from the large (lower) intestine is a different matter.
 Dogs with colitis (large intestinal diarrhea) are plagued by frequent and sudden urges to defecate.
 The dog will repeatedly ask to go out, even during the night.
 Lapses in housetraining are common.
 Each bout of colitis yields small amounts of lumpy or liquid feces that may contain drops or streaks of blood and mucus.
 Dogs may position and reposition as if to defecate, each time only squeezing out a few drops.
-This so-called "colitis dance" is a classic sign of lower intestinal diarrhea.
-Common causes include whipworms, giardia, fiber-responsive diarrhea, and stress colitis.
+This so-called "colitis dance" is a classic sign of lower intestinal diarrhea, but it can be misinterpreted by dog-owners as constipation.
+Common causes of colitis include whipworms, giardia, fiber-responsive diarrhea, and stress colitis.

 Causes of Doggy Diarrhea